plotly/dash-sample-apps/apps/dash-object-detection/README.md

 ### Using the demo

-To get started, select a footage you want to view, and choose the display mode (with or without bounding boxes).
-Then, you can start playing the video, and the visualization will be displayed depending on the current time.
+To get started, select the footage you want to view, and choose the display mode (with or without bounding boxes).
+Then, you can start playing the video, and the result of objects detected will be displayed in accordance to the current video-playing time.

 ### Running the app locally